Marshall University School of Kinesiology

-We study how the body moves and functions, and research ways to strengthen the body while protecting it from injury.
-Our department, the Marshall University School of Kinesiology, houses 3 academic majors students can choose to study: Athletic Training, Biomechanics, and Exercise Science.
+In the Marshall University School of Health and Kinesiology, we study how the body moves and functions, and research ways to strengthen the body while protecting it from injury.
+Our department houses 3 academic majors students can choose to study: Athletic Training, Biomechanics, and Exercise Science.

 Athletic trainers (ATs) are health care professionals who collaborate with physicians to provide preventative services, emergency care, clinical diagnosis, therapeutic intervention, and rehabilitation of injuries and medical conditions.
 Athletic trainers are an integral part of health care in many clinical settings.
 Learn more about Athletic Training here.